Dead by Daylight: What the Fog

 What the Fog is a co-op roguelike game released on May 14, 2024, after being revealed the same day.
 Following original survivors Dwight, Claudette, and Feng Min, players must defeat enemies in order to power up generators and escape.
 The game was released for free for those with an account on Behavior.com or was made purchasable through Steam.

 The Casting of Frank Stone

 The Casting of Frank Stone is a single-player interactive drama horror game released on September 3, 2024.
 The game is developed by Supermassive Games, known for developing similar interactive horror games including Until Dawn, The Quarry, and The Dark Pictures Anthology.
 Featuring a branching narrative, players follow the stories of different characters set across multiple time periods, all centering around the killer Frank Stone and the paranormal Entity.
-It was announced that Frank Stone will be added in some way to the main game.
+Initially, Frank Stone was announced to be added to Dead by Daylight in September 2025 as a legendary skin for The Trapper.
+Due to poor fan reception, this was scrapped, and Frank Stone will instead be added in its own chapter as a new killer.